 This is a Helsinki Principle 2 product, led by Finland and Rwanda.
-The Grantham Research on Climate Change and the Environment, London School of Economics and Political Science (LSE) was the key Institutional Partner supporting this work.
-Nick Godfrey and Anika Heckwolf (LSE) were the lead authors and coordinators in charge of preparing the report, and focal points to the Member Countries and Institutional Partners, together with Alina Averchenkova (LSE), with guidance and support from Amar Bhattacharya (Brookings Institution) and Lord Nicholas Stern (LSE).
-The authors have benefited from research assistance from Oleksandra Plyska and Timothy Randall, editing and production management by Georgina Kyriacou, and production assistance from Natalie Pearson.
-One Line designed the report.
+The Grantham Research Institute on Climate Change and the Environment, London School of Economics and Political Science (LSE) was the key Institutional Partner supporting this work.
+Nick Godfrey and Anika Heckwolf (LSE) were the lead authors and coordinators in charge of preparing the guide, and focal points to the Member Countries and Institutional Partners, together with Alina Averchenkova (LSE), with guidance and support from Bob Ward (LSE), Amar Bhattacharya (Brookings Institution) and Lord Nicholas Stern (LSE).
+The authors have benefited from research assistance from Oleksandra Plyska and Timothy Randall, editing and production management by Georgina Kyriacou, and production assistance from Natalie Pearson (all LSE).
+One Line designed the guide.